-Surface In the case of polymer degradation sticky surfaces can occur.
+Seal is usually not yet visibly embrittled Surface In the case of polymer degradation sticky surfaces can occur.
 Typical is a surface which has changed its gloss and is now rather dull than shiny.
-EPDM: sooty surface, black abrasion NBR: shiny surface --------- -- ---
+EPDM: sooty surface, black abrasion NBR: shiny surface

-Table 1: Distinctive features between chemical erosion and thermal overload by reference to various failure parameters
+Table 1: Distinctive features between chemical degradation and thermal overload by reference to various failure parameters

-Today various analytical detection procedures are available for the user to be able to clearly differentiate a chemical erosion from other damage symptoms and to determine the attacking medium:
+Today various analytical detection procedures are available for the user to be able to clearly differentiate a chemical degradation from other damage symptoms and to determine the impacting medium: